In the Hamptons, some hosts are paying for party guests to take rapid coronavirus tests at the door

 There are two types of coronavirus testing.
 A viral test shows whether one has a current infection while an antibody test detects past infections.

-Rashid says she’s administered the finger prick, nose swab or saliva tests in cars at various events, including sleepovers and family gatherings.
+Rashid says she’s administered the finger prick or nose swab in cars at various events, including sleepovers and family gatherings.

 “I always have a disclaimer that no one test is 100%.
 Pandemic precautions should still be exercised,” she says.
 “But I do agree as a society and as citizens, if we have taken part in testing our guests, it’s still a good thing versus a taboo.”